Skip to main content

 The National Portion (80 Questions)

-The 80-question national portion is consistent across most PSI states and tests general real estate knowledge that applies regardless of jurisdiction.
-The PSI Candidate Information Bulletin breaks the national content into the following weighted topic areas:
+The 80-question national portion is shared across Pearson VUE jurisdictions and tests general real estate knowledge.
+The Candidate Information Bulletin weights it across these areas:

-• Property ownership — estates, freehold vs. leasehold, encumbrances, easements, deed restrictions
+• Property ownership — estates, freehold vs. leasehold, encumbrances, easements, and deed restrictions

-• Land use controls and regulations — zoning, subdivision, environmental hazards, Fair Housing
+• Land-use controls — zoning, subdivision, environmental hazards, and fair housing

-• Valuation and market analysis — sales comparison, cost approach, income approach
+• Valuation and market analysis — sales comparison, cost, and income approaches

-• General principles of agency — fiduciary duties, agency relationships, disclosures
+• Agency principles — fiduciary duties, relationships, and disclosures

-• Contracts — listing agreements, purchase agreements, options, statute of frauds
+• Contracts — listing and purchase agreements, options, and the statute of frauds

-• Real estate calculations — commissions, prorations, transfer fees, area, ROI
+• Real estate calculations — commissions, prorations, transfer fees, area, and ROI

-• Practice of real estate — trust accounts, advertising, fair-housing-compliant marketing
+• Practice of real estate — trust accounts, advertising, and compliant marketing

 The Delaware State Portion (40 Questions)